MadKudu/node-hubspot/README.md

 ## Usage

-And then use the API method via:
+All methods return a [promise].
+The success case includes the returned object from the response.
+Use the API method via:

 ```javascript
 hubspot.contacts